1. Scholarships covered

 The duration of a stipend scholarship will be reduced by any periods of study undertaken:

-a) towards the degree prior to the commencement of candidature; or
+a) towards the degree prior to the commencement of scholarship; or

 b) towards the degree during suspension of the stipend scholarship (unless the study was undertaken overseas as part of a Commonwealth Government financially supported international postgraduate research scholarship or award; or